hanabi/hanabi.github.io/Reference.md

 * After the unrelated card is played, since the player who lied was in *Bluff Seat*, no further cards should be promised.
 * If an unrelated card was played and the player who lied was not in *Bluff Seat*, it implies a *Priority Layered Finesse*.

-### The Known Priority Bluff

-* It is also possible to perform a *Priority Bluff* that is gloablly-known to be a *Bluff*.
-For example:
-  * Alice has a three known playable cards: red 1, blue 4, and blue 5.
-  * Bob has a known red 2.
-  * Alice is expected to play the red 1 into the red 2, so the red 1 has *Priority*.
-  * Instead, Alice plays the blue 4.
-  * Normally, Bob would think that this is a *Priority Finesse* on the blue 5.
-However, both he and Alice know that Alice has the blue 5.
-  * This must be a *Known Priority Bluff*, so Bob plays his *Finesse Position* card as any other playable card.

 <br />

 ## Level 3 - Variant-Specific Strategies